Downtown Farmers' Market Incubator Program

-This pilot program aims to improve access and economic growth for local small, minority and historically disenfranchised businesses across Greater Des Moines (DSM).
-The Market welcomes an average of 25,000 visitors each Saturday, providing program participants with a higher level of visibility.
+This pilot program aims to improve access and economic growth for local small businesses and accurately represent the Greater Des Moines (DSM) community.
+The Market welcomes an average of 25,000 visitors each Saturday, providing program participants with an opportunity to grow their business.

 For more information, contact Megan Renkel, Downtown Farmers' Market Manager.